W-A-I-L-A-W-8/redesign/_posts/2022-6-19-designing-greenfields-enterprise.md

 Being greenfields, at the outset of a project it is not unusual for there to be no clear vision or specific goals for the experience.
 Without pre-existing insights, one of the first things you should do is map out a 30-60 plan of how you might tackle the project.

 ###### Partner up!
 Talk to people!
 Partner up with anyone you can who is on the project.
 Teams maybe small at the beginning and it is likely that as a designer, you might well be one of the first in.
-Speak to your product owners, business analysts and solutions architects to understand the product what it is you are building.
-How might this look, what were the requirements, the needs and the business rules.
-In addition to my knowledge gaps it will be an extra learning curve.
+Speak to your product owners, business analysts and solutions architects to understand the product and what it is you are building.
+How might this look, what are the requirements, the needs and the business rules.
+In addition to any knowledge gaps it will be an extra learning curve.

 ###### Ask the experts
 If you are working on a brand new product with no retail presence, I can anticipate there would be no user base.
 However, research the space and you might stumble across a breadth of subject matter expertise.
 Do some detective work and interview the experts.